 - Protects your projects from fingerprints, abrasions, and smudges.

 Laminating also has the power to revolutionize your presentations by allowing for hassle-free display of your documents under many conditions.
 Plus, the glossy finish really makes your piece pop.

 It may sound strange, but here at Curry, we’re experts at drilling holes.
-We have powerful hydraulic paper drilling machines feature many different sizes of drill bits and enable us to position the hole just about anywhere on the sheet of paper.
-Fun Fact: allow 1/2 an inch of extra margin for three-hole drilling along the side of your sheets of paper.
+Our powerful hydraulic paper drilling machines feature many different sizes of drill bits and enable us to position the hole just about anywhere on the sheet of paper.
+Fun Fact: you should ideally allow 1/2″ of extra margin for three-hole drilling along the side of your sheets of paper.

-At Curry, we use high-quality shrink wrap materials to provide you with a secure and attractive method of storing quantities of printed materials.
+At Curry, we use high-quality shrink wrap materials to provide you with a secure and attractive method of storing your printed materials.
 Our process uses semi-automatic equipment to meet demands while ensuring the best quality.

 Embossing involves pressing paper between specially-cast metal dies attached to a letterpress.
 The result is a raised impression on the page that matches the design of the die.

 Debossing works the same as embossing, except the surface of the page is recessed, rather than raised.
 This process involves the same type of die and also takes place on a letterpress.